TelepathicGrunt/Bumblezone/README.md

 <p>&nbsp;</p>
 <p>-The Larva grows much faster in The Bumblezone dimension but will still grow outside of it.
 You can speed up the larva stages by feeding it Honey Bottles which always results in growth or feed it Sugar Water Bottle which sometimes results in growth.
 You can use a Dispenser with Honey Bottles or Sugar Water Bottles right next to the block to automate the growing and spawning of bees with this block!</p>
 <p>&nbsp;</p>
-<p>-If you use a Glass Bottle on this block, you will get a Honey Bottle, turn this block into a&nbsp;Dead Honeycomb Larva Block, and you will get Wrath of the Hive effect.</p>
+<p>-If you use a Glass Bottle on this block, you will get a Honey Bottle, turn this block into a&nbsp;Dead Honeycomb Brood Block, and you will get Wrath of the Hive effect.</p>
 <p>&nbsp;</p>
 <p>-When mined, this block drops&nbsp;Dead Honeycomb Larva Block and a Honeycomb and since you killed the larva, you get Wrath of the Hive effect as well.
 But if you use a Silk Touch pickaxe, you can get&nbsp;Honeycomb Larva Block instead without angering the bee or getting the effect.</p>
 <p>&nbsp;</p>
-<p>-Attaching a comparator to this block will output redstone power based on what stage the larva is in the block (1 to 4 power).</p>
+<p>-Attaching a Comparator to this block will output redstone power based on what stage the larva is in the block (1 to 4 power).</p>
 </div>
 <p>&nbsp;</p>
 <p>&nbsp;Empty Honeycomb Brood Block</p>